 Day 5 Nagano/Otsu (1D)

 Travel to Otsu in Shiga prefecture.
-Located on the banks of Lake Biwa, Japan’s largest freshwater lake, the area is known for the Ogoto hot springs.
-Settle in and relax with a dip in the healing waters of the onsen and dine on traditional fare.
+Located on the banks of Lake Biwa, Japan’s largest freshwater lake, the area is known for the Ogoto Onsens.
+Settle in and relax with a dip in the healing waters of these Japanese style hot springs, and dine on traditional fare.

 Day 6 Otsu/Hagi (1B)

-Enjoy a delicious breakfast at the inn this morning before a long travel day.
-In the evening, arrive in the quaint city of Hagi, a former castle town that boasts feudal architecture.
+Enjoy a delicious breakfast at the Ryokan this morning before a long travel day.
+In the early evening, arrive in the quaint city of Hagi, a former castle town that boasts feudal architecture.
+Get to know this beautiful town on an orientation walk with your CEO.

 Day 7 Hagi (1D)